Best Pet Food Options to Keep Your Dog Cool and Healthy This Summer

 What should you look for in packaged foods?

-• High-Quality Wet Food: Canned meals or pouches with gravy provide moisture and variety.
+- High-Quality Wet Food: Pouches with gravy provide hydration and variety.

-Practical Advice: If your dog shows signs of decreased appetite, consider mixing a spoonful of wet food into kibble or adding warm (not hot) water to create a tasty, hydrating broth.
+Practical Advice: If your dog shows a reduced appetite, try mixing a spoonful of wet food with kibble to create a hydrating meal

 What else can you do to keep mealtime comfortable?

-• Schedule: Feed your dog during cooler parts of the day early morning or later evening to reduce heat stress.
+- Schedule Wisely: Feed during cooler parts of the day early morning or late evening.

-• Shaded Areas: If you feed outdoors, keep the bowl in a shady spot.
-Metal bowls can heat quickly in the sun.
+- Shaded Feeding Area: If feeding outdoors, keep the bowl in a shaded spot.
+Metal bowls can heat up quickly.

 What to watch out for in the summer?